-There are 4 categories of runes.
+There are 4 categories of runes:

 |Marks (reds) provide attack damage, attack speed, armor penetration, and magic penetration.||Seals (yellows) provide armor, health, health regeneration, and mana regeneration|

-|Glyphs (blues) provide ability power, mana, cooldown reduction, and magic resist.||Quintessences (quints) are extra-powerful runes that provide statistics from all categories, and unique statistics such as life steal, spell vamp, and movement speed.|
+|Glyphs (blues) provide ability power, mana, cooldown reduction, and magic resist.||Quintessences (quints) are extra-powerful and provide stats from all categories, along with utility stats such as life steal, spell vamp, and movement speed.|

 A full list of runes can be viewed here.